xiaoyanlong/evo_sex_role/README.md

 ```
 #SBATCH --time=hh:mm:ss
 ```

+Moreover, do not forget to modify the working directory to yours in the job script.

-The example runs in roughly 10min (20 simulations in total) in peregrine cluster. --time must be long enough for the simulations to finish.
+The example runs in roughly 20 minutes (20 simulations in total). --time must be long enough for the simulations to finish.
 To be sure, oversubscribe your estimated runtime.

 # Results